Diabetic foot ulcers

 Approximately 25 to 30 percent of patients with diabetes develop a foot sore, or ulcer.
 Though foot ulcers can be anywhere on the foot, most occur on the ball of the foot or on the bottom of the big toe.

-There are several reason why people with diabetes have foot problems, but the most common reason is that many diabetic people suffer from nerve damage called neuropathy, which causes loss of sensation in the feet.
+There are several reasons why people with diabetes have foot problems, but the most common reason is that many diabetic people suffer from nerve damage called neuropathy, which causes loss of sensation in the feet.
 Additionally, people with diabetes also suffer from poor circulation, which can make the foot less able to fight infection and heal.
 Poor circulation can also change the shape of feet or toes, which also causes problems.
 Other factors that contribute to the risk of developing foot problems include:

 - Elevated blood sugars.